Becky Sharp: Synopsis

 News arrives that Napoleon has escaped from Elba, and the stock market crashes, bankrupting Amelia's father.
 George's rich father forbids George to marry Amelia, because she is now poor.
 Dobbin persuades George to marry Amelia; George is disinherited.
 George, Dobbin and Rawdon are despatched to Brussels for the campaign.
 Osborne, tiring of Amelia, grows attracted to Becky.

 At the Duchess of Richmond's ball in Brussels, Becky embarrasses Amelia by making snide remarks about the quality of the latter's frock; meanwhile, the army receives marching orders to Waterloo.
 The battle can be heard from Brussels, but Becky is indifferent to the result, making plans for whoever wins (for example, if Napoleon wins, she decides, she intends to become the mistress of one of his marshals).
 Osborne is killed, while Dobbin and Rawdon survive.
 Amelia lives in genteel poverty caring for their son.

-Becky also has a son, to whom she is cold and distant, being far more interested in first Paris and then London society where she meets the wealthy Marquis of Steyne, by whom she is eventually presented at court to the Prince Regent.
+Becky also has a son, to whom she is cold and distant, being far more interested in first Paris and then London society where she meets the wealthy Marquis of Steyne, by whom she is eventually presented at court to the Prince Regent, George IV.
 She charms Steyne at a game of "acting charades" where she plays the roles of Clytemnestra and Philomela.
 This point is the peak of Becky's social success, but Rawdon is arrested for debt, possibly at Becky's connivance.
 Steyne had given Becky money, jewels, and other gifts, but she makes no effort to free her husband.

 When Rawdon is released, he finds Becky entertaining Steyne, whom Rawdon beats up, assuming the two to be having an affair.
 Steyne is indignant, having assumed the £1,000 he had just given Becky was part of an arrangement with her husband.
 Rawdon finds Becky's hidden bank records and leaves her, expecting Steyne to challenge him to a duel.
 Instead, Steyne arranges for Rawdon to be made Governor of Coventry Island, a pest-ridden location.
 Becky, having lost both husband and credibility, leaves England and wanders the continent, leaving her son in care.

 Amelia, Jos, George and Dobbin go to the fictional Pumpernickel (based on Weimar, Germany), where they find Becky destitute.
 She lives among card sharps and con artists, drinking heavily and gambling.
 Becky enchants Jos Sedley all over again, and Amelia is persuaded to let Becky join them.
 Becky decides that Amelia should marry Dobbin, notwithstanding that Dobbin is Becky's nemesis, the only person to ever see through her before it is too late.
 Amelia and Dobbin return to England, while Becky and Jos stay in France.
-Jos dies in suspicious circumstances — likely poisoned — shortly after signing much of his wealth to Becky, giving her an income.
+Jos dies in suspicious circumstances—likely poisoned—shortly after signing much of his wealth to Becky, giving her an income.
 She returns to England and lives as a demi-mondaine.
 Her former associates refuse to have anything to do with her.